-68.(1) This section applies if a police officer reasonably believes a person

-(the "suspect") has committed, is committing or is about to commit an indictable offence.

-- (2) A police officer of at least the rank of inspector may apply for a warrant ("surveillance warrant") authorising the use of a surveillance device. - (3) If the application is for a surveillance warrant for- - (a) a class A device or a class A and a class B device to be used together-the application must be made to a Supreme Court judge; or - (b) a class B device-the application must be made to a magistrate. - (4) The police officer may apply for a surveillance warrant for a class A device only if the offence is a serious indictable offence - (5) The application must- - (a) be sworn and state the grounds on which the warrant is sought; and - (b) include information specified in the responsibilities code about any warrants issued within the previous year in relation to the place or suspect specified in the application. - (6) The applicant must advise the public interest monitor of the application under arrangements decided by the monitor - (7) The judge or magistrate (the "issuer") may refuse to consider the application until the police officer gives the issuer all the information the issuer requires about the application in the way the issuer requires.
+- 68.(1) This section applies if a police officer reasonably believes a person (the "suspect") has committed, is committing or is about to commit an indictable offence. - (2) A police officer of at least the rank of inspector may apply for a warrant ("surveillance warrant") authorising the use of a surveillance device. - (3) If the application is for a surveillance warrant for- - (a) a class A device or a class A and a class B device to be used together-the application must be made to a Supreme Court judge; or - (b) a class B device-the application must be made to a magistrate. - (4) The police officer may apply for a surveillance warrant for a class A device only if the offence is a serious indictable offence - (5) The application must- - (a) be sworn and state the grounds on which the warrant is sought; and

+- (b) include information specified in the responsibilities code about any warrants issued within the previous year in relation to the place or suspect specified in the application. - (5A) Subsection (5)(b) only applies to- - (a) information kept in a register that the police officer may inspect; and - (b) information the officer otherwise actually knows. - (6) The applicant must advise the public interest monitor of the application under arrangements decided by the monitor - (7) The judge or magistrate (the "issuer") may refuse to consider the application until the police officer gives the issuer all the information the issuer requires about the application in the way the issuer requires.